focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ BUG: Cursor is not shown correctly in the scrollbar area
 + BUG: When changing font size, it can be increased to a larger size on lower dpi screens
 + Create a new open file dialog:
     + Create 2 states: